 Does the financial stability of my spouse affect child custody?

-A question that I get asked very often is: “If I’m in a better financial position to take care of my child, and the other parent cannot provide for them, shouldn’t I get custody?”
+A question that I get asked very often with divorce and legal separation in Massachusetts is: “If I’m in a better financial position to take care of my child, and the other parent cannot provide for them, shouldn’t I get custody?”

 That question is very complex because it depends on the severity of the financial issues and the history of the family.
 All things being equal, if the decision is between placing a child with a homeless parent vs. a parent who has a house and is financial able to meet the child’s basic needs, then in most cases, the financially able parent would get more time with the child.
 However, with our clients, we don’t live in a world where all other things are equal.